elsheikhmohamed/final-year-project/README.md

 > This folder structure organises the codebase and separates the backend and frontend components, making it easier to manage and maintain the project.

+### Test Users

+***Please login with username test1 as it follows all users and and test all features better if you are logged in with this username.***

+    username: test1 password: test1
+    username: test2 password: test2
+    username: test3 password: test3
+    username: test4 password: test4

 ## Author

 - Name - **Mohamed El Sheikh**